ViRb3/windows-ansible/README.md

    - Disable WinRM using [DisableWinRM.ps1](DisableWinRM.ps1)
    - Remove the `HTTPS WinRM` user rule in `simplewall`

+6. Restart the VM for all changes to take effect

 ## Ansible environment variables
 ```json
 {